 Why you’ll love this Peruvian chicken recipe

 To keep things simple, I’ve created a simple spice blend – really a wet rub – that gets slathered over the chicken and seasons it while cooking.
-No need to marinade.
+No need to marinate.
 Just season, roast, and enjoy.

 More dairy free chicken recipes: dairy free butter chicken / hot honey chicken sandwiches / chicken bacon ranch pasta / chicken pomodoro